slowlane112/Esp32-Game-and-Watch/gandw_single_screen_handheld/README.md

 ## Button Circuit Boards

-The buttons need to be mounted on 2.54mm perfboard.
+The buttons need to be mounted on 2.54mm pitch perfboard.

 The alarm and ACL buttons need to be mounted slightly high on the board.
 Use the spacer (alarm_acl_button_spacer.stl) to mount them at the correct height.